Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 ### Simple Overview (Vouching)

-When Alice wants to call Bob:
+When Alice wants to call Bob using her asserted caller-id:

 1. Alice places a normal call to Bob using her Asserted Caller-ID.

-2. Bob's CIDVV platform intercepts the incoming call from Alice.
+2. Bob's CIDVV platform intercepts the incoming call.

-3. Before ringing Bob's phone, Bob's platform initiates short verification call(s) **back to Alice**:
+3. Before ringing Bob's phone, Bob's platform initiates two short verification calls back to Alice:

-   - It uses Alice's Asserted Caller-ID as the destination.
+   a.
+It uses Alice's Asserted Caller-ID as the destination number.

-   - It sets special prefixes in its own Calling Party Number ("100" for Phase 1 and "101" for Phase 2).
+   b.
+It sets a special prefix in the Calling Party Number ("100" for Phase 1
+      and "101" for Phase 2).

-4. Alice's CIDVV platform intercepts those return call(s) and responds with the expected behavior to prove she controls the number and has a call in progress to Bob right now.
+4. Alice's CIDVV platform intercepts the verification calls and responds with the expected behavior to prove that she controls the number and has an active call in progress to Bob.

-6. If both verification steps succeed within the Validity Window, Bob's platform allows the original call to ring through to Bob.
+5. If both verification steps succeed within the Validity Window, Bob's CIDVV platform allows the original call to ring through to Bob.

 The two verification calls from Bob's CIDVV platform use **reachability** to ensure that Alice really controls the Asserted Caller-ID she is presenting,